The Great White Hope

-The play is based on the true story of Jack Johnson and his fight against Jim Jeffries, Johnson's first wife, Etta Terry Duryea, the controversy over their marriage and Duryea's death by suicide in 1912.
+The play is based on the true story of Jack Johnson (fictionalized under the character name "Jack Jefferson") and his fight against Jim Jeffries, and also covers the controversy over his marriage to first wife, Etta Terry Duryea, and Duryea's death by suicide in 1912.

 Background

 While the play is often described as being thematically about racism, this is not how Sackler viewed his work.
 Though not denying the racist issues confronted in the play, Sackler once said in an interview, "What interested me was not the topicality but the combination of circumstances, the destiny of a man pitted against society.
 It's a metaphor of struggle between man and the outside world.
 Some people spoke of the play as if it were a cliché of white liberalism, but I kept to the line straight through, of showing that it wasn't a case of blacks being good and whites being bad.
 I was appalled at the first reaction."

-In a comment, reflecting on both the racist theme dealt with in the play and Sackler's notion that the play is about a man fighting society, Muhammad Ali, greatly impressed with James Earl Jones' performance in the play, reportedly commented to the actor, "Hey!
+In a comment reflecting on both the racist theme dealt with in the play and Sackler's notion that the play is about a man fighting society, Muhammad Ali, greatly impressed with James Earl Jones' performance in the play, reportedly commented to the actor, "Hey!
 This play is about me!
 Take out the interracial love stuff and Jack Johnson is the original me!"
 He added, "You just change the time, date and the details and it's about me!"
 Ali was fighting being drafted into the Army at the time on grounds of being a conscientious objector.

+Plot

 Productions

-The Great White Hope premiered at the Arena Stage in December, 1967.
+The Great White Hope premiered at the Arena Stage in December 1967.

 The initial production at Arena Stage, paid for in part by two grants from the National Endowment for the Arts, was so well-received that the entire original cast, including James Earl Jones and Jane Alexander, moved to Broadway.
 It was the first time the cast of a regional theater production was brought to Broadway.
 The play opened on Broadway on October 3, 1968, and closed on January 31, 1970, after 546 performances.
 Using proceeds from his screenwriting contract, Sackler substantially funded the Broadway production by investing a reported US$225,000.
 In addition to winning the Pulitzer Prize for Drama, Jones won the 1969 Tony Award for Best Actor in a Play and Alexander won the 1969 Tony Award for Best Featured Actress in a Play, as well as the Drama Desk Award for each, for their respective portrayals of Jack Jefferson and Eleanor Bachman.
 A recording of the production was released by Tetragrammaton Records.

 Yaphet Kotto replaced Jones and Maria Tucci replaced Alexander on September 8, 1969.

 In 2000, Arena Stage mounted a new production of The Great White Hope in honor of the theater's 50th season.